Stevertus/docs/README.md

 actionText: Get Started →
 actionLink: /guide/
 features:
-  - title: Built-in Generators
+  - title: IDE tooling
-    details: "All your favorite generators in one place: Raycasting, Title, Book, Nbt, Entity, and much more Generators"
+    details: "Use all the powerfull IDE tools of Dart: Autocompletion, Inline Documentation, Linting, Formatting...
+Directly in intelliJ or vsCode"
   - title: Comfort
     details: objD generates Scoreboards, setup files and namespaces by itself and provides a high level API
   - title: Expand
     details: You can build your own Widgets, customize arguments and create your own APIs using the tools that objD gives you.
-footer: MIT Licensed | Copyright © 2021 Stevertus
+footer: MIT Licensed | Copyright © 2022 Stevertus
 ---

 ## Program Datapacks!